-Delaware opticians are trained to help select, design, fit, measure, and adapt frames anddelaware lenses for clients based on the prescription or specifications given.
+Delaware opticians are trained to help select, design, fit, measure, and adapt frames and lenses for clients based on the prescription or specifications given.
 They handle customer service in helping people shop for frames and select the best fit, as well as education on lenses and contacts, including which brands are best and the various features of each.
 The goal of the optician is to ensure that people make the best decision about their eyewear for their eye health, vision, and style needs.

 Opticians typically start in an apprentice role and take on-the-job training as a large part of their learning experience.
 There are also optician schools and programs out there that can help provide a formal education for those who seek it, or for those in states where it is required.
 Those who want to become an optician will generally take exams offered by the American Board of Optometry as well as the National Contact Lens Examiners, allowing them to earn certification in their field.
 People in this field will have a diverse set of skills, as they handle everything from technology and mathematics to customer service and sales.